ztrhgf/useful_powershell_functions/README.md

     so you have to use Invoke-Command -computerName $computers -scriptBlock {...} against remote computers and Invoke-Command -scriptblock {...} against localhost separately

 This proxy function solves it all.
 You dont have to worry if you pass just remote computers, or just localhost or combination of two

+---

+**..., just check the content of this repository..and if you are looking for some easy to use tool to manage your PowerShell content, check my [PowerShell CI/CD repository](https://github.com/ztrhgf/Powershell_CICD_repository)**